 The administrator will ensure compliance with the policies and procedures by monitoring their implementation.
 If issues come up when monitoring implementation, further clarification, training, and communications may be initiated.

-The policies and procedures should be updated during the review period.
+Furthermore, review periods should be seen as an opportunity to update policy and procedures.
 Minor changes to the policies and procedures need not go through the review and approval process.
 The policyholder can make them.
 However, all the revised changes must be sent to the executive team to determine the next steps.

 Developing policies and procedures is a complex and dynamic process.
 It requires cooperation and commitment of the executive, policyholder, stakeholders and the employees.
 But when developed and implemented the right way, the business or company can run efficiently, and achieve its goals easily.
 It can also help the business or company comply with the legal and social environment it operates in and cultivate good relationships with its employees and customers.